 Lone Starr: What’s that make us?

 So have you seen Spaceballs?
 (If the answer is “no” go watch it now!
 Right now!)
-What is your favorite moment from the film?
-Feel free to comment below.
+Did I leave out your favorite ludicrous moment from the film?
+Feel free to comment wherever you’re reading this.
+And if you enjoyed this list how about a like and a share.
+Your support is really appreciated.